okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2023-okta-identity-engine/index.md

 #### My Account Authenticators API is GA in Preview

-With the MyAccounts Authenticators API (`/idp/myaccount/authenticators/`), you can list enrolled and un-enrolled authenticator information.
+With the new My Account Authenticators API (`/idp/myaccount/authenticators/`), you can list enrolled and un-enrolled authenticator information.
 You can also access details of specific authenticators and enrollments. <!-- OKTA-670703 -->

 #### Demonstrating Proof-of-Possession is GA in Production